-This account shall include the cost of labor, materials used and expenses incurred in the maintenance of plant, includible in Account 332 minus labor, Reservoirs, Dams, and Waterways.
+This account shall include the, materials used and expenses incurred in the maintenance of plant, includible in Account 332, Reservoirs, Dams, and Waterways.
 (See operating expense instruction 2.)
-However, the cost of labor materials used and expenses incurred in the maintenance of fish and wildlife, and recreation facilities, the book cost of which is includible in Account 332, Reservoirs, Dams, and Waterways, shall be charged to Account 545 minus labor, Maintenance of Miscellaneous Hydraulic Plant.
+However, the cost of materials used and expenses incurred in the maintenance of fish and wildlife, and recreation facilities, the book cost of which is includible in Account 332, Reservoirs, Dams, and Waterways, shall be charged to Account 545, Maintenance of Miscellaneous Hydraulic Plant.
 Further, Pumped Storage Hydro Units scheduled by the Office of the Interconnection pursuant to the hydro optimization tool in the Day-ahead Energy Market may not include maintenance costs in their offers because such offers may not exceed an energy offer price of \$0.00/MWh.
-Market Sellers that use FERC accounts must remove labor expenses from the accounts as those costs are typically recovered in the capacity market.
-Alternatively a Market Seller can use the latest EIA published new build VOM value for hydro units.
+Market Sellers that use FERC accounts must remove straight time labor expenses from the accounts as those costs are typically recovered in the capacity market.